Sniffdog/Sniffdogminer/README.md

 How to set in StartSniff.bat:

-1) Place your Bitcoin address after -u in StartSniff.bat
+1) Place your Bitcoin address after -Wallet in StartSniffin.bat

-2) Register at Multipool and input your -Username and -Workername to StartSniff.bat (your Workername will also be used at hashrefinery and at Zpool for identification of your rig)
+2) Register at Multipool and input your -Username and -Workername to StartSniff.bat (your Workername will also be used at hashrefinery and at Zpool for identification of your rig) ***Please leave password as 'x'

-3) Add a -RigName for your mining rig for Ahashpool.com, Hashrefinery.com, and Zpool.ca
+3) Add a -RigName for your mining rig for Ahashpool.com, Hashrefinery.com, Zpool.ca, and zergpool.com

 Choose which Currency you would like bitcoin to be in and stats for that currency "i.e USD, EUR, etc

-3) If you don't want to be paid in Bitcoin at Hashrefinery or Zpool you can choose -Passwordcurrency *Note( Make sure you add same currency wallet address in -u for the same -Currency chosen.
+3) If you don't want to be paid in Bitcoin at Hashrefinery or Zpool you can choose -Passwordcurrency *Note( Make sure you add same currency wallet address in -Wallet for the same -Currency chosen.
 Auto default is BTC for a BTC wallet address)

-4) Choose the algos you wish to mine and let SniffDog benchmark
+4) Choose the algos you wish to mine and let SniffDog benchmark... startsniffin.bat -interval for benching and checking API signals is Defaulted at 120(seconds)

 5) Then go back into StartSniff.bat and select which pool you wish to be at and interval you would like the auto switch set at